New urgency to airlift after Kabul blasts kill more than 100 | Politics

 New urgency to airlift after Kabul blasts kill more than 100

-Dozens of Taliban members carrying heavy weapons patrolled one area about 500 meters 1,600 feet from the facility to prevent anyone from venturing beyond.Thursdays bombings near the airport killed at least 95 Afghans and 13 U.S. troops, Afghan and U.S. officials said, in the deadliest day for American forces in Afghanistan since August 2011.Afghan officials warned that the toll could rise, with morgues stretched to capacity and the possibility that relatives are taking bodies away from the scene.
+They are acutely aware that the window is closing to board a flight before the airlift ends and Western troops withdraw.Thursdays bombings near the airport killed at least 95 Afghans and 13 U.S. troops, Afghan and U.S. officials said, in the deadliest day for American forces in Afghanistan since August 2011.Afghan officials warned that the toll could rise, with morgues stretched to capacity and the possibility that relatives are taking bodies away from the scene.

 - Country: